robbenz/dia_plugs/wpb-woocommerce-product-slider/readme.txt

 3. If you successfully upload the plugin You will find WPB WOO Product Slider here.

 4. Active the plugin and you are ready to go.

+* Using this plugin's shortcode to show products slider in page:
+	1. In your WordPress admin navigate to Pages > Add New Page.
+	2. Use the shortcodes bellow to show the product slider.
+	3. Latest products slider shortcode:  [wpb-latest-product title="Latest Product"]
+	4. Featured products slider shortcode:  [wpb-feature-product title="Feature Products"]

+* Using this plugin's widgets to show products slider in sidebar area:
+	1. In your WordPress admin navigate to Appearance > Widgets.
+Here you will see two widgets for showing latest and featured products slider.
+	2. Use WPB Feature Products Slider widget for showing featured products slider in your sidebar area.
+Make sure you have some featured products.
+	3. Use WPB Latest Products Slider widget for showing latest products slider in your sidebar area.

 == Frequently asked questions ==